 Colorado State University is one of the nation’s top public research universities and continues to be an institution on the rise.
 The key to our success is a combination of outstanding quality and commitment to excel in all we do.

-Our world-class research -- in infectious disease, atmospheric science, clean energy technologies, biomedical sciences, translational medicine, chemistry, environmental science, and more -- attracts more than $300 million in research funding every year.
-We offer exceptional academic programs, with 72 undergraduate degree programs, 100 graduate degree programs, 26 professional master's degree programs, and our prestigious Professional Veterinary Medicine program.
-Many of Colorado State's academic programs are ranked among the best in the nation and world.
+We offer exceptional academic programs, with 76 undergraduate degree programs, 105 graduate degree programs, 27 professional master's degree programs, and our prestigious Professional Veterinary Medicine program.
+Many of CSU's academic programs are ranked among the best in the nation and world.
+Our world-class research and scholarship attract well over $330 million in research funding every year, and CSU ranks second nationally in federal research funding for universities without a medical school.

-Faculty at CSU are some of the best in their fields and combine classroom learning with experiential learning in the field and laboratory.
-More than 5,000 CSU students participate in undergraduate research opportunities every year.
-Fifty-nine percent of classes have 30 or fewer students, and our top faculty and researchers are in the classroom daily.
+Faculty at CSU are among the best in their fields and combine classroom learning with experiential learning in the field and laboratory.
+More than 5,000 CSU students participate in undergraduate research opportunities every year, and even as CSU has grown, we've kept our student:faculty ratio at 18:1.

 CSU educates students both to make a living and to make a difference -- and our faculty transform the world through their research, scholarship, and teaching.
-This is what it means to be a land-grant university in the 21st century.
+This is what it means to be a land-grant university in the 21st century, and Colorado State University is proud to carry on that distinguished academic tradition.

 - Land Grant Tradition